astronomer/terraform-provider-astro/README.md

    Solution:
     - Ensure you have the correct permissions in your Astro organization.
-    - Verify that your API token is valid and has the necessary scopes.
+    - Verify that your API token is valid and has the necessary scopes and permissions.
     - Double-check the organization ID provided to the script.

 3. **Issue: "Error: Invalid provider configuration" when initializing Terraform**